 1. Do research to learn about anxiety and understand your partner

-Doing your research, as with any topic, pays off in spades.
-To you, anxiety may seem a normal emotion that everyone experiences at times.
+Doing your research on anxiety, as with any topic, pays off in spades.
+Occasional anxiety may seem a normal emotion that everyone experiences at times.
 But it's a whole different beast when it's all-consuming and seeps into every action and interaction that someone has.
 Anxiety becomes a mental health condition when it makes it difficult to complete the routines of daily life.

 You may wish to search online for information, ask friends about their experiences, or read first-person narratives about anxiety.
 Here are some starting points:

 - There's more than one type of anxiety.
-Different types include social anxiety, phobias, and generalized anxiety disorder.
+Different types include social anxiety (social phobia), specific phobias, separation anxiety disorder, and generalized anxiety disorder (GAD).
 If you know the type(s) of anxiety your partner is facing, you can do some specific research.
 For example, generalized anxiety disorder entails excessive worrying that can cloud someone's perception of almost any situation.
-Phobias, on the other hand, pertain to particular fears like flying, being in small spaces, or riding the subway.
+Phobias, on the other hand, pertain to specific fears like flying, being in enclosed spaces, or riding the subway.

 - Anxiety often takes on a physical form, since the fight-or-flight mode it stems from is a physiological response inherited from our ancestors.
-Physical symptoms of anxiety include difficulty breathing, sleep problems, digestive issues, and rapid heart pounding.
+Physical anxiety disorder symptoms include difficulty breathing, sleep problems, digestive issues, and rapid heartbeat (like a pounding sensation in the chest).
 If your partner experiences physical symptoms due to their anxiety (such as a panic attack), you can be there for them by comforting them or guiding them through a calming breathing exercise.

 2. Don't forget that your partner is the expert on their own anxiety

 While research will certainly be helpful, you can’t gather everything you need from external resources -- in the end, your partner is the expert on their own anxiety symptoms.
-Just as there are different types of anxiety, each person’s experience of anxiety is unique.
+Just as there are different types of anxiety disorders, each person’s experience of anxiety is unique.

 Another example is something as simple as inviting your partner to get drinks with your coworkers.
-This could turn into an anxiety episode.
+This social situation could turn into a social anxiety episode.
 Your partner might follow up multiple times to make sure they have the correct time and location details; to ask who will be there; and other questions you don't think relevant for such a casual get-together.
 They might even get nervous and cancel at the last minute.

 Essentially, this simple invite might have spurred a whirlwind of self-doubt in your partner.
 By checking in with them, you might discover that they're excessively worried about making a good impression on your colleagues, or not coming across as "good enough" for you.

-Knowing how your partner feels about these situations can help you be a better source of support for future scenarios.
+Knowing how your partner feels about these situations can help you be a better source of support for future scenarios to avoid social anxiety.

 3. Do show you care without reinforcing the cause of their anxiety